 7. Keep it clean!

-One last trick to help you sleep better (and that can have a huge benefit in other areas of your life) is simply making your bed each morning.
+One last trick to help you sleep better (which can have a huge benefit in other areas of your life) is simply making your bed each morning.

-It may not seem like much, but it’s a small, two-minute habit that has a trickle-down effect on helping you improve your mood, productivity, and positivity…but we’ll save that for another post!
+It may not seem like much, but it’s a small, two-minute habit that has a trickle-down effect on helping you improve your mood, productivity, and positivity… we’ll save that for another post!